 I certainly recommend ALDImobile to those traveling to Australia.
 I remember reading about ALDImobile on some random blog when looking for information about Working Holidays in Australia.
 Unfortunately, I do not remember the name of the blog, but they recommended ALDImobile because it uses the Telstra network and offers a lot of perks for low prices.
 I can certainly attest to that.

 It is easy to buy an ALDImobile SIM card (in the store or online), and getting it activated is a straightforward process.
 The plans they offer are fair.
 The fact they include unlimited international calls and SMS to 15 countries makes it even more appealing, let alone the included minutes to 20 more countries (to a total of 35).

 Data rollover is something more operators around the world should implement.
 I really love it.
 There is nothing worse than having a plan and not using 50% of it, and it just vanishes next month or during the next recharge.

 The only con I can think of is that buying an ALDImobile SIM card is expensive compared to other operators.
 5 AUD is still a steal compared to many countries around the world.
 However, basic SIM cards, SIMs without any perks when you buy is, of many operators in Australia cost 2 AUD.
 It is a small thing, but that is the only downside I can think of.

-ALDImobile has been, and still is, my main operator while in Australia, and I can gladly recommend them to travelers, which is why ALDImobile deserves their 5-star rating.
+ALDImobile has been, and still is, my mobile operator while in Australia, and I can gladly recommend them to travelers, which is why ALDImobile deserves their 5-star rating.

 Buying a SIM Card in Australia Series